Shiraz Travel Guide + 17 Things To Do In Shiraz

 Balo Persian Cuisine

 What To Eat In Shiraz

 Shiraz has its own unique cuisine.
 A few must-try dishes in Shiraz include:

-Faludeh: A sorbet of rose water and start noodles.
+Faludeh: A sorbet of rose water and starch noodles.

-Shirazi Salad: Tomato and cucumber salad with onions, verjuice, and olive oil.
+Shirazi Salad: Tomato and cucumber salad with onions, lemon juice, and olive oil.